cogoo/dotfiles/README.md

 ~/.dotfiles/bootstrap.sh
 ```

-> The file should have the executable permission, if not enable by Running
+> The file should have the executable permission, if not, enable by running
 >
 > `chmod +x ~/.dotfiles/bootstrap.sh`